-The mission of the North Dakota Human Rights Film and Arts Festival (NDHRFF) is to educate, engage, and facilitate discussion around local and world-wide human rights topics through the work of filmmakers and artist.
-2018 is the second year for both the film and art festivals.
+The mission of the North Dakota Human Rights Film Festival (NDHRFF) is to educate, engage, and facilitate discussion around local and world-wide human rights topics through the work of filmmakers and artists.

 If you have any questions about the festival or work submission, please email NDHRFF@human-family.org

 Each category within the festival will host a juried competition for "Best of...".
 Additionally, an executive committee will award a "Best of Show" award annually to recognize a work with high artistic and informational value.
 Additional awards may be given within each category at the judgment of the jury (i.e. best cinematographer, editing, sound, etc.).

 Award winning filmmakers will receive a physical award and small stipend to help with travel to the festival.